 “The design is useful and marketable to people with diverse abilities.”

-- High Contrast: Having high contrast helps both users with weak vision, and users simply standing in the sunlight.
+- High Contrast: Having high contrast helps both users with impaired vision and those in an environment with direct sunlight.

-- Alt Texts: Screen readers need alt texts, of course, but they also help users on slow or unstable connections, and act as a fallback if the image path is broken.
+- Text Equivalents (aka.
+Alt text): Assistive technologies (e.g., screen readers, screen magnifiers, text to speech, voice interfaces) rely on alt text, but text equivalents also help users on slow or unstable connections and act as a fallback if the image path is broken.

 - Mouse-Only Interactions: Hiding information behind a mouse-only interaction (like hover or double-click) makes it impossible to access for many users.
-Devices without pointers are in the majority, which changes the interaction ‘abilities’ of your users regardless of their personal physical state.
+The majority of Web traffic comes from devices without pointers (i.e., smartphones, tablets), which change the interaction ‘abilities’ of your users regardless of their personal physical state.

 2. Flexibility in Use